Paul0716/nuxt-tsc-backpack-starter/README.md

 # RCT.MgPlusApp

-> A vue project with koa2 and nuxt for ssr.
+> A vue project with koa2 and nuxt for ssr, and unit-testing by jest.

 ## Build Setup